devicescape/aws_dynamo/README.md

 ========

 * AWS DynamoDB API version 2011-12-05 (DynamoDB v1 protocol)
-* Supports the following DynamoDB operations: batch get item, create table, delete item, delete table, describe table, get item, list tables, put item, query, scan, update item, update table
+* Supports all DynamoDB operations
 * A flexible, efficient, and fast API for accessing DynamoDB from within C applications.
 * Supports obtaining AWS credentials from an IAM Role,